Dreem-Organization/bender/docs/documentation/python.rst

 List algos
 ----------

-List current experiment for the connected user.
+Return a list of the connected user's algos.

 .. code-block:: python